rucio/documentation/docs/main_components.md

 ---
-id: Main-components-of-rucio
+id: main_components
-title: Main Components of Rucio
+title: Main Components
-sidebar_label: Main Components of Rucio
 ---

 Rucio is based on a distributed system architecture & can be sectioned into four